lintonye/lintonye/react-course-for-designers.md

 If you strongly feel that the course should include base programming topics such as JavaScript basics, tell me!

 ## Who will teach the course?
 Me for now.
 I'm a full-stack developer who's learning design.
-I've been working on mobile since 2007, React since 2014 and React Native since 2015.
+I've been working on mobile since 2007 and React Native since 2015.
 I've authored a [course](https://teamtreehouse.com/library/animations-and-transitions) about Android animation at Treehouse, and a course on Material Design with React Native on Lynda (in production).
 I also contribute to [React Navigation](https://github.com/react-community/react-navigation) project.

 ## Is this about ReactJS or React Native?
 There might be some confusion about the difference between the two.
 The good news is that they are both called "React" for a reason.
 Once you learn the fundamental concepts, it will be straightforward to use it for the web (ReactJS), mobile (React Native), Sketch (React Sketch.app), or ReactXYZ.